-Because a graduate certificate is a lot of work, it’s also important to make sure you carve out time to be able to do coursework, study, and complete the certificate exam.
+Because a graduate certificate can be a lot of work, it’s also important to make sure you carve out time to be able to do coursework, study, and complete the certificate exam.
 Asking any questions prior to applying for the certificate program, or asking to speak to people who have completed the program, can be helpful.

-• Subsidization through your current employer.
+• Subsidization through your current employer

-• Saving up to pay for the program.
+• Saving up to pay for the program

 Recommended: FAFSA 101: How to Complete the FAFSA